FuturICT2/fin4-core/README.md

 In the following Section we explain how the web app and server can be set up.

 # Installation
-We assume a fresh Ubuntu 18.10 system for the following guide.
+We assume a fresh Ubuntu 18.10 system for the following.

 ## Dependencies
 - Golang 1.10 (https://golang.org/doc/install): install via package manager